sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   }
   ```

-- You will not be able to run the application within the
+- *You will not be able to run the application within the
-  IDE, instead, you will have to run it via "bootRun"
+  IDE, instead, you will have to run it via `bootRun`
   in order to pick up enviroment varaible settings.

 ## Misc